 If you are unable to resolve the issue, or are uncomfortable doing so, you should contact a Captain, either in person or electronically.
+You can email us at email@example.com, which goes to all of the leadership team.
 Captains agree to keep information shared in association with a Code of Conduct violation private, and may reveal it only with the approval of the affected person(s).
-You can send an anonymous (or non-anonymous) message through the Contact page, in which case it will be seen by all Captains.
-Please be aware that electronic reports may not be seen immediately.

 When making a report, the following information is useful, but not required:

 Captains agree to treat all violations impartially, and will strive to apply this code of conduct consistently.
 In situations where this may not be possible due to personal or business relationships, Captains shall refer the violation report to another appropriate decision-maker with the approval of the affected person(s).